Categories

 • The capital city of South Australia, Adelaide is home to around 1.4 million people.

-• Australia’s fifth largest city, it is a mecca for the arts and culture, with plenty of world-class museums, natural attractions and captivating sights.
+• It is a mecca for the arts and culture, with plenty of world-class museums, natural attractions and captivating sights.

-• The planned city is so renowned for its accessibility, it claims to be the “20 minute city” in that its main destinations can be reached within that time frame.
+• Renowned for its accessibility – claims to be the “20 minute city” (all main destinations can be reached in that time frame).

-• It is the only state capital never settled by convict labour and has always been entirely established by free settlers since its founding in 1836.
+• The only state capital never settled by convict labour.
+Entirely established by free settlers since its founding in 1836.

 PRACTICAL INFORMATION